 How many times have you replaced your charger due to loss or breakage?
 I’ve gone through at least six cables since my 3GS.
 I’m using a 4S now, that’s just two devices!
 Even wireless land line phones would sit on a cradle.
 I didn’t have to unplug it from the charging dock when I wanted to take my 2 GHz wireless home phone into another room, so why isn’t it the standard now?
 I’ll tell you why, because the manufacturers of your mobile devices hate you and love your money.
 Well, not just your money, they also love the money of the 3rd party vendors who license the right to make charging cables of their own.

 Now when I’m at home, I occasionally forget to plug it in.
 This has infuriated and frustrated me enough that I began looking into what wireless charging options are available, and surprisingly enough, found there are finally more than two.
 I also learned that what I thought of as wireless charging isn’t actually wireless, it’s conductive charging.
 Conductive charging, unlike Inductive charging, isn’t exactly wireless.
 Instead, the wires used are hidden behind contact points between the charging device and the device providing the charge.
 Inductive charging is truly wireless and requires no contact between devices to transfer energy.
 Since I’ve done the research and also want similar products to become more readily available, I’ve yet again compiled a list to ease the pain of net sleuthing for you.
+These days we are busier than ever so we need the best portable chargers in our life.

 1. Conductor by Blue Flame (base & case) – iPhone 5 & 5S